+Employee's Name:

-Employee's Name: Job Classification:
+Job Classification:

 Department:

 Statement of Grievance:

 (Continue on additional sheets if necessary)

 What would be required, in your opinion, to resolve this grievance?

-(Continue on additional abouts if passesson)

 (Continue on additional sheets if necessary)

 Attempts at oral discussion have not resolved this grievance to my satisfaction.
 I understand the grievance procedure and timetables established in the Personnel Policies.

 (Employee's Signature)

 Received by:

-(Date)
+Original to Supervisor